 Christine Webster was born in Karlsruhe, Germany.
 She lives and works in France.
 She creates sounds and experimental music for different kind of media and dimensions.

-Initially formed as a graphic designer she studied electroacoustic music with Jean Schwartz in the late eighties.
+Initially trained as a graphic designer she studied electroacoustic music with Jean Schwartz in the late eighties.
 She worked also as a post-production sound engineer for foreign tv program adaptations, documentaries and animation series.

-Besides she produces her own music and has done sound design for independant film production like Lardux Films, Terminal Images but also for mainstream production like Folimages, Les Productions de l’Èrable and Ubisoft.
-She worked with France Musique, was commissioned on multiples residencies for Tapage Nocturne, as well as on CD audio books projects for Ocora-RadioFrance and collaborates with the Orchestre de Radio France.
+Besides that, she produces her own music and has done sound design for independent film production like Terminal Images, Lardux Films, but also for mainstream production like Folimages, Gédéon, Canal+, Les Productions de l’Èrable or Ubisoft.
+She worked with France Musique, was commissioned on multiples residencies for Tapage Nocturne, as well as on CD audio books projects for Ocora – Radio France including collaborations with the Orchestre de Radio France.

-In 2015 she co-founded with Gael Segalen, Polyphones the French experimental women composer network and three years later, OWO, the Open Woman Orchestra.
+In 2015 she co-founded with composer Gael Segalen, Polyphones a French experimental women composer network and three years later, OWO the Open Woman Orchestra.

 Le silence sous l’écorce / The silence benath the bark

 Produced by Sens Fiction and Lardux Films, directed by Joana Lurie and sound designed by Christine Webster.
 Le silence sous l’écorce figured on the Oscar short list nominees 2011.
 The film was listed by the Development at the Conservation Center for Art and Historic Artifacts of Philadelphia among the 250 best short films in animation since 1895.